CPAs “Money Sleuths”.

 A forensic accountant is someone with a combination of skills.
-Beyond being a CPA a forensic accountant has auditing and investigating capabilities that are ideal for detailing the complexity of litigation involving tax and finance.
+Beyond being CPAs, a forensic accountant has auditing and investigating capabilities that are ideal for detailing the complexity of litigation involving tax and finance.

 For example, a forensic accountant is extremely helpful with the investigative accounting needed for litigation support, particularly in cases that involve mountains of ledger sheets, bank statements and receipts.
 A forensic accountant can take a needle-in-a-haystack pile of financial information and distill it to the important elements that need to be presented clearly and concisely as courtroom testimony.

 For the maximum benefit, a forensic accountant should be retained early in any case where he or she is needed.
 Bringing the forensic account in early can result in lowering expenses in a case by identifying potential problems before they snowball.

 Waiting to bring in a forensic accountant after discovery can result in a complex case becoming even more complex.
 Also, a forensic accountant needs to begin reviewing all documents as soon as possible to be the most effective in determining damages and/or helping with any settlement negotiations.